SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 ## Summary

-You've now gone through the process of bringing a workflow definition from your development environment (the SAP Web IDE Full-Stack) to the Workflow service on the SAP Cloud Platform, and using the administration apps to create and examine instances of it.
+You've now gone through the process of bringing a workflow definition from your development environment (the SAP Web IDE Full-Stack) to the Workflow service on the SAP Cloud Platform CF environment, and using the administration apps to create and examine instances of it.
 You'll find that the "Monitor Workflows" app is a very useful tool.

 ## Questions